Woman killed in serious collision with car in Hounslow

 Officers arrived with paramedics and found a woman suffering critical injuries .
 Despite emergency service efforts to save her, she died from her injuries at the scene.

-A spokesman for London Ambulance Service said: "We were called at 3.05pm to reports of a road traffic collision in Bath Road, Hounslow.
+A spokesman for London Ambulance Service (LAS) said: "We were called at 3.05pm to reports of a road traffic collision in Bath Road, Hounslow."

-“We sent multiple resources to the scene, including an ambulance crew, an advanced paramedic, a paramedic in a fast response car, an incident response officer and London’s Air Ambulance.
+The LAS spokesman added: “We sent multiple resources to the scene, including an ambulance crew, an advanced paramedic, a paramedic in a fast response car, an incident response officer and London’s Air Ambulance.

 “Sadly, despite extensive efforts, the person - a woman – was pronounced dead at the scene.”